 while the Gate’s Deputy stood humbly and reverentially before him.
 This is certainly true to the spirit of the brother-champions, one of whom was conspicuous for his humility, the other for his soaring spiritual ambition.

 But let us return to the evangelistic journey.
 The first signs of the approach of Ḳuddus were a letter from him to the Bāb’s Deputy (the letter is commonly called ‘The Eternal Witness’), together with a white robe and a turban.
 In the letter, it was announced that he and seventy other believers would shortly win the crown of martyrdom.
 This may possibly be true, not only because circumstantial details were added, but because the chief leaders of the Bābīs do really appear to have had extraordinary spiritual gifts, especially that of prophecy.
-One may ask, Did Ḳuddus also foresee the death of his friend?
+One may ask, ‘Did Ḳuddus also foresee the death of his friend?’
 He did not tell him so in the letter, but he did direct him to leave Khurasan, in spite of the encyclical letter of the Bāb, bidding believers concentrate, if possible, on Khurasan.

 So, then, we see our Bābī apostles and their followers, with changed route, proceeding to the province of Mazandaran, where Ḳuddus resided.
 On reaching Miyami they found about thirty believers ready to join them—the first-fruits of the preaching of the Kingdom.
 Unfortunately opposi-